Major in Early Childhood Education to Make A Difference in Your Community

 Careers in Early Childhood Education

-While becoming a teacher is likely the most obvious career path for people with a degree in early childhood education, you may be surprised to learn that it’s not the only option available to you.
-A degree in early childhood education (ECE) will prepare you to perform important work in a variety of different roles, such as:
+While becoming a teacher is likely the most obvious career path for people with a degree in early childhood education (ECE), you may be surprised to learn that it’s not your only option.
+A degree in early childhood education will prepare you to perform meaningful work in a variety of different roles, such as:

 • School administrator